HumaAltaf5/bright-bytes-food-api/README.md

 ### Database scripts
 - The database scripts required to interact with the database can be viewed in the [dbscripts](/src/main/resources/dbscripts) folder
 - The steps to set up the Database can be seen in the [DBSetUp.md](src/main/resources/dbscripts/DBSetUp.md) file
+- The data for demonstration purposes of the project has been taken from http://www.eatthismuch.com

 ### Extension
 - The DB has a column named allergens and endpoints to get meals that exclude allergens eg peanut can be added.